 The mountain of documents is daunting yet Nobles believes, “At the end of this, we will know a lot more about the nature of the violence, even if we don’t know its full scope.”
 From what she has seen to date, she thinks “people will better appreciate the ordinariness of this violence, the capriciousness.”

 Her ultimate aim, though, is “to provide Americans with a more honest view of our history, so we better understand our achievements and the depth of our failures.”
 In this “quest for some notion of truth,” Nobles wants to recognize victims and the suffering of their families.
 At the very least, she says, “their stories should be known.”

-Profile prepared and first published by MIT Political Science
+Profile via MIT Department of Political Science

 Writer: Leda Zimmerman